“You’re a drunkard,” my son teases me.

 We rushed out of that pub and went to a nearby place.
 It was a process to make me sober!
 Face washing, walking in the fresh air, and what not?
 A while later, I felt fit to drive.
 Liana walked with me to my car and bid me goodbye.

 By then, it was already late in the night.
 I called my husband to give him an update.
 He had a hearty laugh as he offered to drive me back home.
 My house was just a couple of streets away.
 So, I decided to drive.
-As a side note, it was a terrible decision.
-I could’ve been charged for drunk-and-drive.
+A terrible decision, I could’ve been charged for drunk-and-drive.
 Or even worse, I could’ve caused an accident.
 Well, coffee with alcohol impairs your judgment!

 Now, I had to tackle another issue.
 My in-laws lived with us at that time.
 Nothing can escape my observant father-in-law.
 What would happen to my Adarsh Bharatiya Nari (perfect Indian woman) image?
 Not that I had any such reputation in the first place!
 Still, my husband and I didn’t want me to walk in drunk.